FalcoSuessgott/vkv/README.md

 # vkv
-`vkv` prints out HashiCorp Vault KV-v2 secrets recursively in various formats, such as YAML, JSON, Markdown Table, Export (for shell env vars) or even as Token-Capability-Matrix (format: `policy`).
+`vkv` prints out HashiCorp Vault KV-v2 secrets recursively in various [formats](https://github.com/FalcoSuessgott/vkv#output-formats), such as `yaml`, `json`, `markdown`, `export` (for shell env vars) or even as Token-Capability-Matrix (format: `policy`).
 All formats can be chained with different commandline flags like not masking the secrets, or print only paths.

-Checkout the [Advanced Examples](https://github.com/FalcoSuessgott/vkv#advances-examples) section to learn more handy `vkv` snippets:
+Checkout the [Advanced Examples](https://github.com/FalcoSuessgott/vkv#advanced-examples) section to learn more handy `vkv` snippets:

 ![](assets/demo.gif)